Navy Doctoral Internships In Clinical Psychology

 Prior military experience is neither a requirement nor an expectation for applicants.
 Most applicants for the Navy internships have no prior military experience.
 Applicants do not have to be in the military to apply, and there is no military service obligation unless an applicant matches with the internship through the APPIC match.

-Internship applicants who match with a Navy internship are commissioned as Lieutenants in the Navy Medical Service Corps and serve a minimum of 4 years on active duty - 1 year as a clinical psychology intern and 3 years as a staff psychologist.
+Internship applicants who match with a Navy internship in 2024 will be commissioned as Lieutenants in the Navy Medical Service Corps, and will serve a minimum of 4 years on active duty - 1 year as a clinical psychology intern and 3 years following their internship training.

 There is no military obligation for applicants who do not match with a Navy internship.